gigamaster/ui-theme-doc/docs/configuration.md

     output: true

 just_the_docs:
-  # Define which collections are used in just-the-docs
+  # Define which collections are used in ui-theme-doc
   collections:
     # Reference the "docs" collection
     docs: